GBLS/docassemble-MAEvictionDefense/README.md

 Request for Discovery, and accompanying forms and motions.
 ## Changelog

+* 2018-10-19 Worked on interview flow and hid more irrelevant questions
 * 2018-10-18 Added condo conversion defense.
 Enhanced discovery.
 Language and review screen cleanup
 * 2018-10-11 Added experimental support for reviewing and editing answers (~ 80% coverage)
 * 2018-10-04 / 2018-10-05 Bug fixes-security deposit, replace URLs so not blocked by SMS spam measures